SCOLIOSIS

 We Can Help

 From the first time you walk into our Southwest Scoliosis and Spine Institute offices in either DallasPlano, or Frisco, Texas, you will feel at ease.
 You will talk to one of our expert doctors.
 Our doctors will listen and understand your problem and perform a detailed exam.
 The doctor will review your X-rays and other tests with you, in detail, and provide a diagnosis.
 After you become well-informed, you and your doctor will plan the right treatment.
-Finally, if your scoliosis doctor feels that surgery will not provide the desired result, he’ll tell you that too, and offer a non-surgical remedy as to the first course of treatment.
+Finally, if your scoliosis doctor or spine surgeon feels that surgery will not provide the desired result, he’ll tell you that too, and offer a non-surgical remedy as to the first course of treatment.

 _____________________________________